NMOS offers two research grants each year to help support research on New Mexico birds.

 A short research proposal (2 pages maximum) must be submitted describing the nature of the project and how the allocated funds are to be spent (e.g., on gas, tape recording, specific equipment, etc.).
 Each proposal should state clearly whether the project does or does not involve collection of birds.
 Each proposal should include two letters of reference, one of which should be from a graduate advisor if the applicant is a graduate student.
 References should comment on the applicant’s commitment to New Mexico ornithology and ability to design and carry out creative, independent research.
 All proposals will be evaluated together and up to two proposals will be awarded grants.
 The Ryan Beaulieu Research Grant will fund a project that does not involve the collection of birds; the NMOS research grant is open to all projects that meet the criteria above.

-Please submit your electronic proposal with “NMOS Grant” in the subject line to:
+Please submit your electronic proposal, with “NMOS Grants” in the subject line, to:

-Grant awards will be announced at the NMOS Annual Meeting.
+Grant awards are announced at the NMOS Annual Meeting.